wilhelmsen/python-easy-ftp/README.md

 WARNING:
 --------
-The code has not been fully tested!
+The code has not really been tested!

 HOW TO USE
 ----------